-Observation would be an appropriate method of assessment for many parts of the SVQ in Customer Service.
+Observation would be an appropriate method of assessment for many parts of the Customer Service SVQs.

-For example, when looking for evidence of how candidates deliver reliable customer service, it would be appropriate to observe your candidate greeting customers, asking questions and responding to customers needs.
+For example, when looking for evidence of how candidates deliver reliable customer service, it would be appropriate to observe your candidate greeting customers, asking questions and responding to customers' needs.
 Your observations could be planned to cover more than one occasion which would confirm reliability of service delivery.